waylennn/go-ipfs/README.md

   - PubSub: https://github.com/libp2p/go-libp2p-pubsub
 - [IPFS : The `Add` command demystified](https://github.com/ipfs/go-ipfs/tree/master/docs/add-code-flow.md)

-### Map of go-ipfs Subsystems
+### Map of Implemented Subsystems
-**WIP**: This is a high-level architecture diagram of the various sub-systems of go-ipfs.
+**WIP**: This is a high-level architecture diagram of the various sub-systems of this specific implementation.
 To be updated with how they interact.
 Anyone who has suggestions is welcome to comment [here](https://docs.google.com/drawings/d/1OVpBT2q-NtSJqlPX3buvjYhOnWfdzb85YEsM_njesME/edit) on how we can improve this!
 <img src="https://docs.google.com/drawings/d/e/2PACX-1vS_n1FvSu6mdmSirkBrIIEib2gqhgtatD9awaP2_WdrGN4zTNeg620XQd9P95WT-IvognSxIIdCM5uE/pub?w=1446&amp;h=1036">

 ### CLI, HTTP-API, Architecture Diagram